Skip to main content

 SYSTEMology - Book summary

 Systems are any company’s greatest asset.
 David Jenyn’s SYSTEMology provides a step-by-step approach to create and implement efficient, replicable systems.
 This is ideal for small/medium businesses that have achieved product-market fit and have at least a small team whose efforts and know-how can be replicated.
-In this SYSTEMology summary, you’ll learn the 4 stages of business systemization and the 7 phases to take your business from survival mode to saleable mode.
-Do check out our book summary bundle in pdf/mp3 infographic, text and audio formats!
+In this free SYSTEMology summary, you’ll learn the 4 stages of business systemization and the 7 phases to take your business from survival mode to saleable mode.

 Why SYSTEMology?